KeyboardKit/KeyboardKit/README.md

 ## License

 KeyboardKit is available under the MIT license.
-See LICENSE file for more info.
+See the [LICENSE][License] file for more info.

 [Email]: mailto:daniel.saidi@gmail.com